A Weekend Guide to Leeds: Highlights and Hidden Gems

 Issho Leeds japanese restaurant food

-Leeds Itinerary Optional Day 3 - A Day trip to Knaresborough or Harrogate
+Leeds Itinerary Day 3 (Optional) - A Day trip to Knaresborough or Harrogate

 If you’re visiting Leeds for a long weekend or have an extra day to play with, I recommend hopping on a train and exploring the nearby towns of Knaresborough or Harrogate.
 Both towns are less than 1 hour away from Leeds by train (Knaresborough is 45 minutes and Harrogate is 30 minutes on the same line).